 Strategic planning period: These grants require a dedicated planning period at the start of the award.
-Awardees will be required to travel to a strategic planning training (Strat Pak) and submit a comprehensive plan for implementation of their program.
+Awardees may be required to travel to a strategic planning training (Strat Pak) and submit a comprehensive plan for implementation of their program which will include a sustainability plan.